cocotb/cocotb/documentation/source/coroutines.rst

 again.

-Typically coroutines :keyword:`yield` a :py:class:`Trigger` object which indicates to the simulator some which will cause the coroutine to be woken when it occurs.
+Typically coroutines :keyword:`yield` a :py:class:`Trigger` object which indicates to the simulator some event which will cause the coroutine to be woken when it occurs.
 For example:

 .. code-block:: python